 Learn how to resolve issues that cause QuickBooks Desktop to stop working.

-Did you get an error when opening QuickBooks Desktop?
-Or maybe you didn't get an error, but the program is frozen?
+Did you get an error when you try to open QuickBooks Desktop?
+Or maybe you didn't get an error, but the program is frozen.
 There could be several possible causes:

 - Your company name may be too long

 - You may have a damaged or missing QBWUSER.INI file